pyrocms-templates/template-template/README.md

  > Anomaly Labs
 ```

-The example above will create a template for a `theme` addon type that has a default slug, `flat` and a default vendor, `anomaly`.
+This will create a template for a `theme` addon that has a default slug, `flat` and a default vendor, `anomaly`.

 #### Default Values